mvdnbrk/gtin/README.md

 ## Usage

-Now you can use the `gtin` validation:
+Now you can use the `gtin` validation to validate a GTIN-8, GTIN-12, GTIN-13 or GTIN-14:

 ```php
 $this->validate($request, [